Last update: 2023-09-27

-- Is food still available in the market?
-Do people still have stores of food at home?
+- Do people generally have stores of food at home?

 - What types of food are available in the market?
-Have they changed recently?

 - Do people cook milk and meat thoroughly before eating them?

 - Are the nets hung up and maintained properly?

-- What are the community’s habits, practices and beliefs about caring for and feeding sick people?
+- Caring for and feeding sick people?